 Sadly, I miscarried with a blighted ovum during December of 2018 and was unsure of if I’d ever become pregnant again.
 Falling into a depression from the miscarriage, I started slipping into skin picking with my face.
 With my hips worsening I knew that my time was limited because of how close I was to being in too much pain again to endure a pregnancy.
 By the last month of trying, I had to break the news to my husband that we wouldn’t be trying after May because both hips had really started affecting me.

-By a miracle, I was pregnant the month after this video!
+By a miracle, I became pregnant on the last month my husband and I were trying.
 By June 28th, I developed morning sickness that gradually got worse and didn’t go away until three weeks after I gave birth.
-I lost a lot of weight and had another symptom I hadn’t heard of: dysgeusia, in the form of an extremely foul and sour taste in my mouth, which also lasted the duration of my pregnancy although it improved as time went on.
+I lost a lot of weight and had another symptom I hadn’t heard of: dysgeusia, in the form of an extremely foul and sour taste in my mouth, which also lasted the duration of my pregnancy.

 My vomiting multiple times a day improved with my third medication by the 17th week but my nausea never subsided.
 My picking slowly got out of control because of how hard it was to handle being so dreadfully sick, with my depression worsening to the point I felt like I was living hour by hour just to get by.
 In my recovery, I learned that extreme circumstances make it difficult to manage my urges.
 When things get better, I am able to maintain my recovery by using barriers; my mind can challenge cognitive distortions instead of reacting to the stress that makes me pick without considering stopping myself.